Taliban hideouts revealed as Pakistan army seizes militant redoubt

 Instead of black-clad militants, uniformed men and the odd lone donkey wander the streets of Miranshah, the capital of Pakistan's northwestern region of North Waziristan.

-A rare visit this week to Miranshah, organized by the military, showed how tightly the Taliban had held the frontier town in its grip.
+A rare visit this week to Miranshah, organised by the military, showed how tightly the Taliban had held the frontier town in its grip.

 "It is a city waiting to blow up, that’s how much explosive there is here, in homes, in shops, buried under the ground," said senior commander Brigadier Tahir Malik, standing outside one of 11 bomb making plants the army says it has seized.